Supply Chain Trends Every Packaging Leader Must Watch

 Lack of traceability exposes brands to quality and regulatory issues.

-Counterfeit or non-compliant packaging can slip in undetected, putting safety and brand reputation at risk.
+Counterfeit or non-compliant packaging can slip in undetected, putting your brand’s reputation at risk.

 Yet many companies still can’t monitor goods from origin to destination in real time.